Who needs an LEI number?

 Investment firms and their clients (EU)

-Another type of organization that requires an LEI specifically within the EU is investment firms and their clients.
+Investment firms and their clients are another type of organization that requires an LEI, specifically within the EU.
 This is because of the MiFID II/MiFiR regulations that became law in January 2018.

-What this means is that EU authorities are required to refuse trades between investment firms and their clients, unless both sides have an LEI code.
+This means that EU authorities must refuse trades between investment firms and their clients unless both sides have an LEI code.
 In fact, this situation is primarily known as – ‘no LEI, no trade.’
 If your organization falls under these MiFID II/MiFiR requirements, you can apply for an LEI through LEI Register.

 Government agencies (USA)

-There are other types of legal entities that will need an LEI too, including many US government financial agencies.
+Other types of legal entities, including many US government financial agencies, will also need an LEI.
 This is primarily because the Office of Financial Research has made the LEI mandatory.

 Such agencies include the Federal Reserve System (FED), the Commodity Futures Trading Commission (CFTC ), and the National Association of Insurance Commissioners (NAIC).